Nishanthan15me104/python/README.md

 - SQL is critical for both Data Analysts and Data Engineers, reflecting its foundational role in data-related tasks.

-- Data Engineers have a diverse set of required skills, including cloud platforms like AWS and Azure.
+- Data Engineers have a diverse set of required skills, including cloud platforms like AWS and Azure

 - Visualization tools like Tableau and Power BI are more relevant for Data Analysts, while Data Scientists and Data Engineers focus more on programming languages and cloud services.